Donald Davies: Computer network security

 Davies relinquished his management responsibilities in 1979 to return to research.
-He became particularly interested in computer network security.
+He became particularly interested in computer network security and his research on cryptography led to a number of patents, including methods for providing secure communication to enable the use of smart cards.

+He retired from NPL in 1984, becoming a leading consultant on data security to the banking industry and publishing a book on the topic that year.
 Together with David O. Clayden, he designed the Message Authenticator Algorithm (MAA) in 1983, one of the first message authentication code algorithms to gain widespread acceptance.
 It was adopted as international standard ISO 8731-2 in 1987.